• Skip to primary navigation

 Home » Recipes » Sides

-This vegan fried cabbage is a flavourful side dish with garlic and hints of spice.
+This vegan fried cabbage without bacon is a flavourful side dish with garlic and hints of spice.
 It works perfectly with so many main dishes and is ready in around half an hour, so it's quick and easy and super healthy too!

 vegan fried cabbage in a white pan with a wooden spoon in it.